GENERAL INFORMATION ON LEAD and DRINKING WATER

 NPPWD is in full compliance with the Lead and Copper Rule (LCR), which requires that a utility sample water from resident's cold water tap that has been in contact with the internal plumbing for 6 hours.
 NPPWD is on a reduced monitoring schedule, which takes place every three years as a result of several consecutive years of compliance within the testing program with the EPA.

-To see an interactive map of the service line materials in our District area, click the link below.
+To see an interactive map of the service line materials in our District area, click the image to the right.

 epa_lead_in_drinking_water_final_8.21.17